Earth Science Week is October 13-19, 2019

 - International Archaeology Day.
 Hosted by the Archaeological Institute of America, this special event is a celebration of archaeology and the thrill of discovery.

-- Ozark Mountain Rock, Gem & Mineral Society's Rock, Gem & Mineral Show.
-The 51st annual show will be held at the Expo Center, 635 E. St. Louis Street, Springfield, Missouri, and is sponsored by the Ozark Mountain Gem and Mineral Society.
+- Ozark Mountain Gem & Mineral Society's Rock, Gem & Mineral Show.
+The 52nd annual show will be held at the Expo Center, 635 E. St. Louis Street, Springfield, Missouri, and is sponsored by the Ozark Mountain Gem and Mineral Society.

 - Use the start date and end date and select one or more locations for events in U.S. states and territories, and other countries.
 Learn more at American Geosciences Institute's website.